-In the papers running example, Although Ann was leaving, she gave the present to John. the leaving and the giving events are sometimes related through 'CONCESSION', evoked by "although".
+In the papers running example, Although Ann was leaving, she gave the present to John., the leaving and the giving events are sometimes related through 'CONCESSION', evoked by "although".
 Discourse analysis is useful but overlooked for summarization, machine translation and information extraction.
 Resources include the Penn Discourse Treebank, which classifies the relations between discourse units using highlevel relation types like TEMPORAL, COMPARISON and CONTINGENCY; and finer-grained ones such as JUSTIFICATION and EXCEPTION.
 This resource focuses on local discourse structure.
 RST Discourse Treebank puts more focus on higher-order discourse structures and deeper hierarchical structures.
-A narrower but better suited field is the segmentation of scientific papers into parts like background and discussion.
-Some schemes, e.g. GMB and UCCA, support cross-sentence semantic relations.